 Some people may think that addicts simply need to “try harder” or “want it more,” but this isn’t the case at all.
 Addiction is a real disease with real consequences, and it should be treated as such.
 Unfortunately, there are still many stigmas attached to drug addiction, which leads to people being unsympathetic to the issue.

 4) People Don’t Understand The Severity Of The Addiction

 Addiction is a severe disease that can have very severe consequences.
-Many people die due to drug overdoses every year, and addiction can also lead to other health problems, job loss, financial instability, etc. The situation continues to worsen every year, and it doesn’t seem like anything is slowing down anytime soon.
+Many people die due to drug overdoses every year.
+Addiction can also lead to other health problems, job loss, financial instability, etc. The situation continues to worsen every year, and it doesn’t seem like anything is slowing down anytime soon.

 Unfortunately, because addiction still carries such a heavy stigma, many people don’t understand how severe this issue really is.
-Because of their lack of knowledge about the severity of addiction (and other factors), they are less likely to be sympathetic towards those who suffer from it every day.
+Because of their lack of knowledge about the severity of addiction (and other factors), they are less likely to be sympathetic toward those who suffer from it every day.
 As a result, drug abuse is considered one of the main reasons behind poverty.
-This is a huge problem, and it’s something that we, as a community, need to start addressing.
+This is a huge problem and it’s something we, as a community, need to start addressing.